bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weber-heinrich.md

 * Of course, the reader of this biography will have noted the large number of different universities at which Weber worked.
 * Weber's main work was in algebra, number theory, analysis and applications of analysis to mathematical physics.
 * This seems a contradiction in terms, for we have now almost said that Weber's main work spans the whole spectrum of mathematics.
-* In fact this is not far from the truth for Weber's work was characterised by its breadth across a wide range of topics.
+* Weber's work was characterised by its breadth across a wide range of topics.
 * To a certain extent this breadth can be attributed to the various influences on Weber from colleagues around him.
 * But in Königsberg there was also the Jacobi influence, particularly coming through one of his other teachers Friedrich Richelot, which saw Weber doing important work on algebraic functions.
 * Perhaps Weber is today remembered for his outstanding text Lehrbuch der Algebra Ⓣ(Textbook of algebra) published in 1895 and it is for his work in algebra and number theory that he is best known.